Nasir-AhmadZ/FPGAVGAProject/index.md

 ## **Template VGA Design**
 ### **Project Set-Up**
-Summarise the project set-up and design flow.
+Summarise the set-up and design flow.
 Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
 Guideline 1 short paragraph.

 <img src="PXL_20241111_160449527.MP.jpg">
 ### **Template Code**